What you need to know before choosing shares

 Play the Fantasy Share Picking game

-We’re bringing this to you in partnership with This is Money.
-Test your skills and be in with the chance to win £20,000.
+Test your skills and be in with the chance to win one of our weekly £500 cash prizes.
 T&Cs apply.